 I fired it up once it was finished and at first I was impressed but did have some annoyances.
 The first is that I wasn’t happy with white on black.
 I decided I wanted to go old school and do bright green text on black, but I couldn’t figure out how.
 So I went on Reddit and asked if anyone knew how.
 Someone was nice enough to answer, they went through the original source code, and there was no option for changing font (or background) colors.
 What you got was what you get.
 Not that I’m ungrateful, but things might still be great (kinda).

 So color choices aside – one thing that isn’t in the image above is there is a top and bottom ribbon (I disabled that).
 You also can only bring up the menu by hitting escape.
 However, one thing that psychologically was an issue for me was that typing was always at the middle of the page.
 You can scroll up or down, but your active data line is in the center.
-It’s a me issue, not an application issue.
+It’s my issue, not an application issue.
 I’m sure I could have gotten over it.

-So in my first role out I attempted to do my daily journal entry.
+I attempted to do my daily journal entry.
 Writing it in Wordgrinder is easy and smooth.
 I went back a few times to do later updates before the day ended.
 Then the problems happened.
 I had my file named properly with a txt extension.
 My script pulled it into my daily activity file – and then there was markup everywhere.
-Even though I didn’t have any special markup in my file, the application saved it’s own anyways.
+Even though I didn’t have any special markup in my file, the application saved its own anyways.
 I’m sure there may be a setting or something I could use to change this behavior, but frankly for my desires and the fact that I was bowled over otherwise – I’m moving on.
-For many this would be great program.
+For many, this would be a great program.
 If you are looking to edit plain text with word processor options – this isn’t it.
 Or it might be just a flag I didn’t set while starting the program.
 There is absolutely nothing bad I can say about the program other than no color change and the middle of the screen typing.
 It just didn’t fit with my workflow and processing needs.
 Time to find the next experiment.